sambhavdutt/ci_management/docs/source/fabric_ci_process.rst

 Step 1: Open the Gerrit patchset for which you want to reverify the build

 Step 2: Click on **Reply**, then type one of the below comments and click **Post**

--   ``VerifyBuild``   – Triggers fabric-verify-build-checks-x86_64 CI job, developers have to check the result of this job before posting the below comments on the patchset.
+-   ``VerifyBuild``           Triggers fabric-verify-build-checks-x86_64 CI job, the developers have to check the result of this job before posting the below comments on the patchset.
 As mentioned above, this job publishes images and binaries to nexus which further downloaded by SmokeTest and UnitTest jobs.
 Please make sure, images and binaries are published for that sepecific commit.

 -   ``Run SmokeTest``       – Triggers fabric-smoke-tests-x86_64.